-The long spell of high pressure continued for this seasonal re-visit to Fistral beach in Newquay.
-Crowds had flocked to this magnificent beach, to enjoy the ongoing fine summer.
+A long spell of high pressure continued.
+Crowds had flocked to this magnificent beach to enjoy the ongoing fine summer.
 Surfers, sunbathers and walkers mingled by the sea.
-There are many facilities behind the beach and in the town beyond.
+There are plenty of facilities behind the beach and in the town beyond.
 Fistral is often referred to as the surfing capital of Cornwall, but it’s also a wonderful place to paddle or swim, framed by Towan Head, East Pentire and the dunes behind the beach itself.
 Highly recommended.

 The fun of the beach for Lindsey.

 A summer day at Fistral beach.

 You may be tired and find yourself at Fistral beach on a stormy morning like this.
 It’s low tide.
 You’re close to the wild waves and the apocalyptic sky, with the sand shining like glass.
 You’re going to return home completely rejuvenated.
 The energy in a North Cornwall beach on a stormy day lifts the soul.
 It’s a chaotic harmony, odd and wonderful.
 Fistral beach always has and always will attract thrill seekers, adventurous spirits who travel miles to immerse themselves in some of the best surf in these islands.
 As a town beach in Newquay, there’s an exuberant side to Fistral and it hosts most of the national and international surfing legs that visit Cornwall.

 Kite surfer Andy at Fistral beach, about to commune with nature…